Greece Moments Greece Moments

 The Prekas delicatessen in Ermoupoli

-He sells countless specialties in his shop, such as the Fennel Cheese Marathotiraki, various island spices, organic thyme honey and the famous fennel paste from Syros.
+He sells countless specialties in his shop, such as Fennel Cheese Marathotiraki, various island spices, organic thyme honey and the famous fennel paste from Syros.
 Spirits are also available.
-In addition to ouzo and tsipouro from Syros, there is also wine from the local producer Fambrica for purchase.
+In addition to ouzo and tsipouro from Syros, there is also wine from local producer Fambrica.

-Of course, the sweet specialties Chalvadopites and Loukoumia are not to be missed, which are often brought to the mainland as island souvenirs.
+Of course, the sweet specialties Chalvadopites and Loukoumia are not to be missed — they are often brought to the mainland as island souvenirs.
 Loukoumi is a relic of the Greeks from Asia Minor.
-The sugar-sweet dish is available in different flavors such as rose blossom, vanilla or orange.
+This sugar-sweet treat is available in different flavors such as rose blossom, vanilla or orange.

 More Syros Travel Tips & Info